CBFay/Start_Here/README.md

 # Start_Here
 ### Hello!
-### This page serves to direct interested parties towards code samples from my previous 6 months of work.
+### This page serves to direct interested parties towards code samples that demonstrate my ability to solve business problems with programming languages.

 elevator_maintainance - Java - Detect the newest of two program version numbers.